FourThievesVinegar/solderless-microlab/docs/index.md

 <a name="3d"></a>

-The MicroLab uses several custom parts, listed on [parts list](https://github.com/FourThievesVinegar/solderless-microlab/blob/main/docs/microlab-parts-list.xlsx), the raw and printable files for these parts can be found on the [MicroLab Parts' Github repo](https://github.com/FourThievesVinegar/microlab-parts/tree/master/v6).
+The MicroLab uses several custom parts, listed on [parts list](https://github.com/FourThievesVinegar/solderless-microlab/blob/main/docs/microlab-parts-list.xlsx), the raw and printable files for these parts can be found on the [MicroLab Parts Github repo](https://github.com/FourThievesVinegar/microlab-parts/tree/master/v7).

 Below we have linked to the printable files in the repo for the parts.
 These files have the extension .stl at the end.
-The STL file format is what 3D printers use when printing an item.
+The STL file format is what slicer software uses to make the instructions for the 3D printer.

 No 3D printer?
 If you do not have a 3D printer, there are a few options including: